soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ---

-**Bonus exercise**: Add another flag named `--replace` to indicate that if the output file or directory already exists, it's okay to replace them.
+**Bonus exercise**: Add another flag named `--replace` to indicate that if the output file or directory already exists, replacing them is okay.

 ---